Machine Learning in Plain Language

 Step 3: Model Selection & Training

 Choose the right algorithm (e.g., Random Forest for churn prediction).
-Dutch companies prefer explainable AI due to compliance requirements.
+Organizations prefer explainable AI due to compliance requirements.

 Step 4: Validation & MLOps